 Interestingly, the on-demand and personalized nature of these ride-share services point to critical roadblocks for scalability: Geographic and cultural differences alongside existing transportation infrastructure, the regulatory environment and consumer routines mean there’s no one-size-fits-all mobility model.

 That means there’s room for multiple private or public-sector players to step in and seize on various elements of moving from point A to point B from traditional mobility providers like airlines to micro-mobility entrants like shared scooters.
 And with such a clear opportunity comes many companies ready to fight to win mindshare and market share.

 Competition for drivers (where relevant), consumers, etc., create price wars that leave sharing economy companies hemorrhaging money to stay competitive.
 According to IPO filings, for example, Uber was running at a $3 billion loss while Lyft was running at an almost $1 billion loss in 2018.

 It’s evident that to ensure the long-term viability of an industry that’s working hard to meet consumer’s where they are by offering new, flexible options to get from point A to point B, maintaining a viable business model will be core to establishing market share, exciting investors, and scaling for longevity.

 The nascent stage of the industry means that operating losses are expected – investments in growth and innovation are high – however, central to sustaining a business to drive meaningful change in the transportation ecosystem is tapping into consumer preferences and managing your fleet in a way that caters to them.

-That’s what we’ll cover next: Three Ways for Shared Mobility Companies to Cut Costs (and Become Profitable).
+That’s what we’ll cover next: Three Ways for Sharing Economy Companies to Cut Costs (and Become Profitable).